Frequently Asked Questions

-Please do not appoint more than one Agent as the compensating authority will only accept one claim per property and will only deal with one Agent.
-Please note that should you appoint more than one Agent it can significantly delay the processing of your claim.
-As a general rule, the first appointed Agent is the one which will see the claim through completion, any others will normally withdraw in favour of the first appointed Agent, however, some Agents reserve the right to charge for abortive work.
+The compensating authority will only accept one claim per property and will only deal with one Agent.
+Please note that by appointing more than one firm to represent you can significantly delay the processing of your claim.
+As a general rule, the first appointed Agent is the one which will see the claim through completion, any others will normally withdraw in favour of the first appointed Agent.
+However, some firms reserve the right to charge for abortive work.
 If you cannot recall whether you have already appointed an Agent please call for further advice.

-If you would like us to act on your behalf, please complete the enclosed representation form and return in the FREEPOST envelope.
+If you would like us to act on your behalf, please complete the enquiry form on the Road, Rail and Airport page.

-If you sell your property before your claim is completed the right to negotiate a new agreement will pass to the new owner will be able to claim if they wish.
+If you sell your property before your claim is completed, the right to negotiate a new agreement will end and the new owner will be able to claim if they wish.

 It is unusual for a low voltage equipment to be held on a deed of easement however we will carry out the necessary research to see if a previous owner has already granted the rights.
 If they have, we will inform you (providing a copy of the Deed where possible) and close our file at no cost to you.

-The amount paid by the electricity company to retain their lines is subject to detailed negotiation and in most cases they will pay in the region of £100 – £1000 depending on the nature of the equipment.
+The amount paid by the electricity company to retain their equipment is subject to validation and in most cases they will pay in the region of £100 – £1000 depending on the nature of the equipment.

-Most of our claims take between 6 months and 3 years to complete, however, this timescale can be affected by factors outside of our control such as the budgetary constraints of the regional electricity companies.
+Most of our claims take between 6 months and 2 years to complete, however this timescale can be affected by factors outside of our control such as budgetary constraints within the electricity providers.